 - Leg positioning and exercising

-- Active joint mobilization
+- Active joint mobilisation

-WHAT CAN I DO TO HELP RECOVERY?
+WHAT STEPS CAN I TAKE TO SPEED UP MY RECOVERY?

-- Walk as recommended to avoid joint stiffness,
+- Walk as recommended to avoid joint stiffness;

 WHAT PRECAUTIONS SHOULD I TAKE AFTER KNEE REPLACEMENT SURGERY?